levielekes/SongRecTikTok/READMEexplanations.md

 3. If you modify settings and want to reset, and start from 0 all the scans, be aware that URLs are going to change.

 4. How to install on Linux/Windows: https://docs.google.com/document/d/1pmJKLgX5FNA-K2KcdYnJ_PzjgTbNOFkXG8mH8JsSa50/edit
+- If issue appear that couldn't connect to db, but in other machines work, try deactivating the VPN and test like that.
+If works, probably another faster country should be selected on VPN.